-Parking spaces directly in front of the main entrance (along the fence line) of the Embassy are for visitor parking.
-Embassy visitors and visa applicants may not park in any of the other lots in the Wildey business Park as those spaces are reserved for the use of other organizations and businesses.
+Parking spaces are located on the left, as soon as you enter the Wildey Business Park.
+Embassy visitors and visa applicants may not park in any of the other lots in the Wildey Business Park as those spaces are reserved for the use of other organizations and businesses.

 Interview Waiver for Applicants Aged 0-13 and 80+

 There are two categories eligible for the Interview Waiver, persons under age 14 and above 80 years.

 Persons under 14 years of age or above 80 years age may qualify to forego a visa interview and be allowed to submit their application via courier.

 You are eligible to mail in your visa application if the child and parent meet the following criteria:

-- Child has a biological parent (listed on the birth certificate) or legal guardian (listed on court order) with a valid tourist or business visa (B1, B2, or B1/B2) issued by U.S. Embassy Bridgetown or has a valid “ESTA” from France, United Kingdom, or the Netherlands
+2. The child has a biological parent (listed on the birth certificate) or legal guardian (listed on court order) with a valid tourist or business visa (B1, B2, or B1/B2) issued by U.S. Embassy Bridgetown or has a valid ESTA waiver from France, United Kingdom, or the Netherlands;

-- The child and parent(s) or legal guardian(s) are residents of the following: Antigua and Barbuda, Barbados, Dominica, St. Lucia, Grenada, St. Kitts and Nevis St. Vincent and the Grenadines, British Virgin Islands, or the French West Indies.
+3. The child and parent(s) or legal guardian(s) are residents and citizens of the following: Antigua and Barbuda, Barbados, Dominica, Grenada, St. Lucia, St. Kitts and Nevis, St. Vincent and the Grenadines, British Virgin Islands, or the French West Indies

-- The child has never been refused a visa or the child was issued a visa subsequent to a prior refusal
+4. The child has never been refused a visa or the child was issued a visa subsequent to a prior refusal;

-- The child’s previous U.S. visa was not lost or stolen
+5. The child’s previous U.S. visa was not lost or stolen; and

-- Neither birth parent nor legal guardians are U.S. Citizen
+6. Neither birth parent nor legal guardians are U.S. Citizens or Legal Permanent Resident.

 Required Supporting Documentation